-For nearly 70 years, Enbridge has grown from a single pipeline to the largest, longest and most complex petroleum pipeline system in the world, delivering over 3 million barrels per day (bpd) to markets in Canada and the United States.
-Our relationship with our customers remains one of our top priorities and we continue to deliver solutions that meet customers' needs and drive growth in our Liquids Pipelines business.
+For more than 70 years, Enbridge has grown from a single pipeline to the largest, longest and most complex petroleum pipeline system in the world; delivering over 3 million barrels per day (bpd) to markets in Canada and the United States.
+Our relationship with our customers and commitment to our industry remain our top priorities, and we continue to deliver solutions that meet customer's needs and drive growth in our Liquids Pipelines business.
 Our assets and expertise are well positioned to provide value to customers by delivering infrastructure projects near supply basins, increasing available Mainline capacity and improving on market access to meet the growing needs of the industry.
+We will continue to publicly advocate for the responsible growth of the energy industry given the increasing demand for cost effective and reliable energy on a global basis.